Cementing Prejudice: Racism in the Roads and Roots of the United States

 The Struggle Is Real

 Being a person of color in American society is no small task, especially in white America.
 Oftentimes many white individuals will see a person of color automatically assuming the worst about that individual.
 This reason is because of the unjust prejudice white Americans have grown to learn at a young age; that they now take with them into their adult lives.
-One of our class readings notes: “Despite social norms and legal sanctions against racial bias, there is consistent evidence …
+One of our class readings notes: “Despite social norms and legal sanctions against racial …

 Read more